 CP3 is initially focused on a limited number of demonstration participants, but will eventually support all FQHC transition efforts across the state.
 CP3 will provide technical assistance around three core competency areas: (1) Population Health Management, (2) Data Management, and (3) Financial Management.
 The primary aim of the Population Health Management effort is to transform care processes and systems to achieve high value, quality healthcare.
 This means achieving improved patient outcomes, offering exceptional patient experiences, and providing care at the lowest cost for a health center’s entire panel of patients.
 Patients should be able to access their care team through multiple means—including visits to the clinic, email, phone, and online portal interactions.
 Care teams will proactively assess and address the needs of their population of patients, and there will be increased flexibility to build a workforce to fit those patient and community needs, including the use of a spectrum of licensed and non-licensed staff to address bio-psycho-social needs.
 Many FQHCs have already started this transformation work by adopting the Patient-Centered Medical Home (PCMH) model.
 However, that work is constrained by the need to achieve a certain number of visits within the boundaries of Prospective Payment System (PPS) rules.

 The Population Health Management Technical Assistance Program has two program options: the Comprehensive Track and the Low-Intensity Track.
-The Comprehensive Track is a fast-paced year-long program which includes a combination of webinars, onsite sessions, coaching, and site visits that focus on assisting organizations in making measurable, progress in the core competencies.
-The Low-Intensity Track is available to any organization participating in the APM and focuses mostly on sharing best practices and training via webinars, with access to consultations with subject matter experts, and began in Fall 2016.
+The Comprehensive Track was a fast-paced year-long program that ended on April 30 2017 and included a combination of webinars, onsite sessions, coaching, and site visits that focus on assisting organizations in making measurable, progress in the core competencies.
+The Low-Intensity Track runs from September 2016-September 2017 is available to any organization participating in the APM and focuses mostly on sharing best practices and training via webinars, with access to consultations with subject matter experts.

 See the CPCA’s CP3 page for more information.